-Not really.
+Exactly like the OLPC BIOS.Not really.
 The OLPC doesn't prevent access to copyrighted material; it shuts down the machine and turns it into a brick.
 Not even close.

-I don't see how you can call Bitfrost "DRM" when there is no copyrighted material and no digital "rights" to manage.
+Neither of those scenarios involve an upstream party using private keys (or other technology) to inhibit your enjoyment of a product that you rightfully own.
+I don't see how they could be considered DRM.I don't see how you can call Bitfrost "DRM" when there is no copyrighted material and no digital "rights" to manage.
 DRM is not "using private keys to inhibit enjoyment of products", it involves limiting access to certain files.
 Drag's example (setting permissions on a directory) is actually closer to DRM than OLPC's Bitfrost, IMHO.

 Comments and public postings are copyrighted by their creators.